DataDog/documentation/content/en/sensitive_data_scanner/_index.md

 For Terraform, see the [Datadog Sensitive Data Scanner rule][2] resource.

-To add scanning rules, perform the following steps.
+To add scanning rules, perform the following steps:

 1. Navigate to the [Sensitive Data Scanner][1] configuration page.
 1. Click the scanning group where you want to add the scanning rules.